ismael-lopezb/employee_class_project/README.md

 ## Model Building
 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%

-I tried four different models and evaluated them using f1 score because the data is mbalanced and the false negatives are equally important as false positives
+I tried four different models and evaluated them using f1 score because the data is imbalanced and the false negatives are equally important as false positives

 The four differnt models are:
 * **Logistic Regression:** - basic for any classification model